Does Pre-Workout Cause Hair Loss? (According to a Doctor)

 Quick Summary

-• There is no scientific evidence proving that pre-workout supplements cause hair loss.
+• No scientific evidence proves pre-workout supplements cause hair loss.

 Does Pre Workout Cause Hair Loss?